 Designed to acquaint students with the laws of agency partnerships and corporations.
 Topics include creation, termination and rights and duties of principal and agent; creation, termination, authority, duties, rights of partners; creation, termination, corporate powers, shareholders, management of corporations.

 Prerequisite: LAW 251

-LAW 499 Independent Study
+LAW 499 Independent Study As approved and to be arranged.

 Public Administration Courses

 Unless otherwise noted, all courses are for 3 credits